 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
 The Company maintains the majority of its cash and cash equivalents in accounts with one financial institution within the United States, generally in the form of demand accounts.
 Deposits in this institution may exceed federally insured limits.
 Management believes minimal credit risk exists with respect to this financial institution and the Company has not experienced any losses on such amounts.

 The Company depends on a limited number of vendors to supply products sold by the Company.
-For the three and six months ended June 30, 2022 and 2021, the Company’s top five suppliers combined represented approximately 50% of the Company’s total inventory purchases.
+For the years ended December 31, 2022, 2021, and 2020 the Company’s top five suppliers combined represented approximately 50% of the Company’s total inventory purchases.

 The Company also offers a VIP membership to its customers for an annual fee which includes the rights to free shipping, free gifts and early access to exclusive sales, all of which are available at the customers’ option, should they elect to make future purchases of the Company’s products within their annual VIP membership benefit period.
 Many customers receive a free 60-day VIP membership for trial purposes, typically upon their first qualifying order.
 After the expiration of this free trial VIP membership period, customers will be charged their annual VIP membership fee, which automatically renews annually, until cancelled.
 The customer is alerted before any VIP membership renews.